ogotoh/spaln/README.md

 2. Fix a small bug concerning with unidirectional Hirschberg method.

 ## Changes in version 2.4.13c.
-1. Fix aditional bugs concerning with unidirectional Hirschberg method with -LS option.
+1. Fix additional bugs concerning with unidirectional Hirschberg method with -LS option.

 ## Changes in version 2.4.13b.
-1. Fix a few aditional bugs concerning with unidirectional Hirschberg method with -LS option.
+1. Fix a few additional bugs concerning with unidirectional Hirschberg method with -LS option.

 ## Changes in version 2.4.13a.
-1. Fix a few aditional bugs concerning with unidirectional Hirschberg method.
+1. Fix a few additional bugs concerning with unidirectional Hirschberg method.

 ## Changes in version 2.4.13.
 1. Fix a few bugs concerning with unidirectional Hirschberg method.